SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-18-vaccine-mandate-history.md

 Ok that's&hellip; the dark side.

-Given the use of violent force by police &mdash; regrettable today, but much more common then &mdash; there was undesrtandable resistance.
+Given the use of violent force by police &mdash; regrettable and even despicable today, but common then &mdash; there was undesrtandable resistance.
 It grew out of the reaction to forced vaccination, but also from the usual superstitions: that vaccines _cause_ smallpox, that they don't work, that they are somehow making our "blood impure"&hellip; the usual dreck.